WillAbides/release-train/README.md

 Set to empty string to disable cause it to error if no previous version can be found.

 ### pre_release_hook

 Command to run before creating the release.
 You may abort the release by exiting with a non-zero exit code.

+Exit code 0 will continue the release.
+Exit code 10 will skip the release without error.
+Any other exit code will abort the release with an error.

 You may provide custom release notes by writing to the file at `$RELEASE_NOTES_FILE`:
 ```
 echo "my release notes" > "$RELEASE_NOTES_FILE"
 ```